Canara Bank to raise ₹3,500 crore via AT-1 bonds in FY's first issue

 Banks have been largely absent from the domestic debt capital market since the start of the financial year, dampening overall corporate bond market activity so far.
-The renewed wave of bond issuances is being driven by falling bond yields coupled with expectations of a 25-basis-point repo rate cut in December and strong demand from provident and pension funds looking to lock in long-duration debt.
+The renewed wave of bond issuances is being driven on the back of falling bond yields coupled with the expectations of a 25-bps repo rate cut in December, and strong demand from provident and pension funds looking to lock in long-duration debt.

 “This will be the first Tier-1 bond issuance of the financial year.
 Banks are bringing Tier-1 and Tier-2 bonds to market now because no further cuts are expected after December.
 Since the expected rate environment is already priced in, banks see this as the most favourable window to issue these bonds as this will be the minimum rate of interest,” said a dealer at a state-owned bank.

-Meanwhile, following State Bank of India’s (SBI’s) Rs 7,500 crore fundraise through Tier-II bonds at record levels, several state-owned banks are now planning to tap the domestic debt capital market to raise funds via Tier-II issuances.
+Meanwhile, following State Bank of India’s (SBI) ₹7,500 crore fundraise through Tier-II bonds at record levels, several state-owned banks are now planning to tap the domestic debt capital market to raise funds via Tier-II issuances.
 This marks a shift from earlier in the year, when such activity was largely absent, with only SBI and ICICI Bank accessing the market.

-“Most bond issuances during the current financial year have been short-term, leaving strong demand from long-term investors like provident funds.
-Previous issuances, such as SBI’s Tier-II bond at 6.93 per cent, indicate significant market interest in long-term instruments,” said Venkatakrishnan Srinivasan, founder and managing partner, Rockfort Fincap LLP.

 Also Read